djey47/cool-updown-legacy/README.md

 To override settings, create a `config/local.json` file and add changes to your liking.

+Note: `config/local-test.json` is used for testing during development only!

 ### Available settings

 | Setting | Description | Default value |